tobiasmelcher/eclipse.copilot/README.md

 - A modal dialog will be shown with a code to supply in the browser.
 Once granted, permission is remembered by Copilot, this is a one-time operation.

 # Java
+This branch https://github.com/tobiasmelcher/eclipse.copilot/tree/java_editor_support introduces native support for the Java editor (select "Unofficial Copilot" entry in preference page Java->Editor->Content Assist->Advanced).
+"JDT Integration for LSP4E" then does not need to be installed.

 To work with [Java Development Tools (JDT)](https://www.eclipse.org/jdt/), install additionally "JDT Integration for LSP4E" from the main Eclipse update site.
 You may want to remove less useful completion assistants from Preferences/Java/Editor/Content Assist/Advanced.
 Leave "Language Server Proposals" enabled.